 If your GPA is on the low end (3.0) you may consider taking some graduate courses.
 Performance in sciences such as pharmacology, pathophysiology, or chemistry are good ways to demonstrate your academic ability in technical graduate-level courses.

-They look at the cumulative GPA and in particular at the performance in science and nursing courses.
+They look at the cumulative GPA and nursing courses.
 Many applicants take some of their core courses at UNCG or other graduate coursework before or while applying.
 Performance in relevant graduate coursework is weighed in their assessment, as well.

 Satisfactory score on the Graduate Record Examination within the past 5 years.